University of Texas School of Law

 He is a member of the State Bar of Texas, Houston Bar Association, Texas Bar Foundation, Dallas Trial Lawyers Association, Dallas Bar Association, American Bar Association and American Trial Lawyers Association.

-He’s also a director of the Texas Trial Lawyers Association and the Houston Trial Lawyers Association.
+He’s also a Board of Directors Member of the Texas Trial Lawyers Association and the Houston Trial Lawyers Association.

 “I always had a desire to help underdogs, the little guy, against big corporations and big insurance companies, and to level the playing field for accident victims,” he says.

 Jim Adler’s good works also include many charitable causes.
-He’s contributed to the American Cancer Society, Armed Forces Relief Trust, Association for Community Television, Alzheimer’s Disease & Related Disorders, Arthritis Foundation, American Heart Association, American Health Assistance Foundation, Special Olympics, Child Advocates of Fort Bend County, The Center for Hearing & Speech, Covenant House, Easter Seals Society and Galena Park Choir Boosters.
+He actively contributes to the American Cancer Society, Armed Forces Relief Trust, Association for Community Television, Alzheimer’s Disease & Related Disorders, Arthritis Foundation, American Heart Association, American Health Assistance Foundation, Special Olympics, Child Advocates of Fort Bend County, The Center for Hearing & Speech, Covenant House, Easter Seals Society and Galena Park Choir Boosters.

 “I wish there were more hours in the day,” says Jim Adler.
 “I always want to do more.”

-“Basically I believe in doing good works.
-Seeing families whose child was injured by an 18-wheeler or a defective drug puts me in a fighting mode.
+“Basically, I believe in doing good works.
+Seeing families whose child was injured by an 18-wheeler or a defective drug puts me in fighting mode.
 My good works then are about helping them recover financially.
 Those good works are my life’s mission.”

 After decades of fighting for justice, Jim Adler is still on the case, helping those who need it the most.
 As thousands of injured Texans have learned when he fought for their legal rights, there’s only one “Texas Hammer.”